biometryhub/IBS_conference/content/workshops.md

 <h4>Instructor Bio</h4>

-Dr. Emi Tanaka has an extensive experience in using R and development of software.
+<b>Dr. Emi Tanaka</b> has an extensive experience in using R and development of software.
 She has contributed to various R packages and extensions, including xaringan (html slides).
-Her hacking ability was praised by Dr. Yihui Xie (software engineer for RStudio, author of many R Markdown related package such as knitr, rmarkdown, xaringan and bookdown) on his [popular blog](https://yihui.name/en/2018/07/emi-tanaka/).
+Her hacking ability was praised by Dr. Yihui Xie (software engineer for RStudio, author of many R Markdown related package such as knitr, rmarkdown, xaringan and bookdown) on his <a href="https://yihui.name/en/2018/07/emi-tanaka/">popular blog</a>.
 She has given a number of tutorials and workshop related to the topics of this workshop.

+<br><br>

+<b>Annie Conway</b> is a biometrician at <a href="ua.edu.au/biometryhub">The Biometry Hub, University of Adelaide</a>.
+She has a background in mathematical statistics, in particular analysis of high-dimensional data, and design and analysis of agronomy research trials.
+She has previously instructed workshops on Introduction to R.

 </td></tr>